 If you would like different dates, or to book a private course, please contact us.Book Now

-Our Avalanche Skills Training Level 1 is designed by IMFGA/ACMG certified Mountain Guides and CAA Operations Level II Professionals.
+Our Level 1 Avalanche Skills Training Course is designed by IMFGA/ACMG certified Mountain Guides and CAA Operations Level II Professionals.
 This AST1 course is tailored for skiers and snowboarders who plan to venture into the backcountry to learn about hazards and how to manage them.
 It is important for participants to have intermediate (blue level) ski or snowboarding skills in various conditions and be in reasonable physical shape.
 Our student to guide ratio is 8:1 as this ensures maximum safety and learning.
 Know before you go!

 Day 1 – Meet at a pre-arranged location where we will cover theory in the classroom all day.